fggreeff/kafka-essentials/README.md

 - Open the codebase (intellij) and navigate to ``src/main/java/com/github/fggreeff/kafka/tutorial1/``
 - Run the ``ProducerDemo`` file by right-clicking on the file and choose `Run`

+- ProducerDemo - produce a message
+- ProducerDemoWithCallback - produce messages, capture status of delivery for each message
+- ProducerDemoWithKeys - produce messages associated with a key to go to the same partition

+- ConsumerDemo - consume a message
+- ConsumerDemoGroups - consume messages for a group
+- ConsumerDemoWithThread - consume messages using multiple threads (each consumer has it's own thread)
+- ConsumerDemoAssignSeek -  consumer.
+This doesn't use a groupid or subscribe to a topic.
+This is used to replay data or fetch a specific message

 ### Producer